 12.4 EXTENDED USE PERIOD (LONG TERM COMPLIANCE PERIOD).
 The time frame that begins the first day of the Initial 15-Year Compliance Period, in which the building is a part of a qualified low-income housing Project and ends 15 years after the close of the Initial 15-Year Compliance Period, or the date specified by IFA in the LURA.
 During the Extended Use Period, the rent affordability requirements identified in Section 6.1 of this QAP cease applying, but the federal minimum set-asides set forth in the Code and selected by the applicant shall continue to apply.
-However, the rent affordability requirements identified in Section 6.1 of this QAP do not cease applying to a unit until the tenant currently in said unit and benefiting from the rent affordability requirements in Section 6.1 of this QAP to terminate as to that tenant's unit.
-Any other rent affordability requirements required by other programs, including HOME, shall still apply as applicable.
+However, the rent affordability requirements identified in Section 6.1 of this QAP do not cease applying to a unit until the tenant currently in said unit and benefiting from the rent affordability requirements in Section 6.1 of this QAP vacates the unit.
+A tenant cannot be evicted just to cause the rent affordability requirements set forth in Section 6.1 of this QAP to terminate as to that tenant's unit.
+Any other rent and income restrictions required by other programs, including HOME, shall still apply as applicable.